MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/tfs.md

 ## Domain users on domain-joined machines

-You can use [consume packages with Visual Studio](consume.md), [publish with nuget](publish.md), and use [nuget](nuget-exe.md) and [dotnet](dotnet-exe.md).
+You can use [consume packages with Visual Studio](consume.md), [publish with Nuget](publish.md), and use [Nuget](nuget-exe.md) and [dotnet](dotnet-exe.md).
 Ignore any content about the Credential Provider or Personal Access Tokens&mdash;everything will work using your domain credentials.

-## Non-domain users (e.g. service accounts, users on non-domain-joined machines)
+## Non-domain users (for example, service accounts, users on non-domain-joined machines)

 > This workflow is **not recommended**, because it requires that you store **your encrypted domain password** on disk.
 Please consider the security implications before continuing.